 The Cryptoasset Taskforce, cryptocurrency operators, used as an exchange tool, have to comply with regulators under the Payment Services Regulations 2017 (PSR) if the cryptocurrency is considered a fiat fund.
-Also, direct investments in crypto assets fall under the regulatory framework only if the asset is a security token.
+Also, direct investments in crypto assets fall under the regulatory framework only if they are a security token.

 Tax on Crypto Assets in The UK

 On November 1, 2019, HMRC published a Policy Paper outlining its position regarding taxation transactions undertaken by businesses involving 'exchange tokens.'
-On December 20, 2019, it issued a similar Policy Paper that updates its guidance on the crypto tax bitcoin for individuals.
-In addition, HMRC states that it will address the processing of utility and security tokens in future guidance, and summarizes this situation as follows:
+On December 20, 2019, it issued a similar Policy Paper that updates its guidance on bitcoin's crypto tax for individuals.
+Also, HMRC states that it will address the processing of utility and security tokens in future guidance and summarizes this situation as follows:

 - The value of exchange tokens is based on their use as a medium of exchange or investment.

-- Securities tokens can provide benefits to the owner, such as the nature of the debt arising from a business in a business or a dividend in the business.
+- Securities tokens can benefit the owner, such as the nature of the business's debt arising from a business or a dividend in the business.

 - Utility tokens allow the owner to access specific products or services on a platform, often using distributed ledger technology.
 A business will issue tokens and undertake to accept tokens as payment for those specific goods or services.

-- Exchange tokens are defined as crypto assets, a new type of intangible asset that is intended to be used as a payment method.
+- Exchange tokens are defined as crypto assets, a new type of intangible asset intended to be used as a payment method.

 Sanction Scanner Solution for Cryptocurrency

 Nowadays, Cryptocurrencies are more and more in our lives.
 The development of the crypto industry in this way brought along its regulations in this sector.
 With Sanction Scanner AML Solutions, crypto businesses can easily comply with local or global crypto regulations.
 Crypto Operations have to implement AML regulations and controls.
-It automates the AML compliance processes of crypto exchanges with Sanction Scanner's powerful and flexible API support.
-In addition, crypto businesses can offer customers an excellent experience while reducing false positives and manual transactions with our API support.
+It automates the AML compliance processes of UK crypto exchange with Sanction Scanner's powerful and flexible API support.
+Besides, crypto businesses can offer customers an excellent experience while reducing false positives and manual transactions with our API support.

-Organizations serving in the crypto industry are required to fulfill their AML and KYC obligations during customer account opening.
+Organizations serving in the crypto industry must fulfill their AML and KYC obligations during customer account opening.
 Through our AML Screening and Monitoring Software, crypto exchanges can scan customers' Adverse Media, Sanctions, and PEP lists from more than two hundred countries.
 In this way, with Sanction Scanner, crypto businesses can comply with regulations and be protected from regulatory penalties.
 Contact us for detailed information.